-But most of all, you walk away with knowledge of how to asses the commercial viability of any new technical advancement.
+Most of all, you will walk away with knowledge of how to assess the commercial viability of any new technical advancement.

 Contact the Program Director, Martin Casstevens at